The innocent New Lawn

 With total capacity of over 5,000 the club are yet to reach sell-out crowd, though it should be kept in mind that it wasn’t until 2016 that they were even close to reaching the English 4th league.

-After the club was taken over by David Vince (renewable energy giant, owner of Ecotricity) in 2010, the stadium went green much further than the name may have suggested.
+After the club was taken over by Dale Vince (renewable energy giant, owner of Ecotricity) in 2010, the stadium went green much further than the name may have suggested.
 Local menu lost all meals including red meat first, then became the first vegan one.
 The field is now considered fully organic, only being fertilized with cow manure.
 To quote the groundsman, it results in a “lively smell”, but a beautiful turf.

 The field is mowed without human involvement, by an automatic, solar-powered mower.
 Forest Green Rovers overall use 10% of solar power to secure their demand, as much as the south stand’s power plant produces.
 Rainwater is also harvested for reuse.